Cyber Security Awareness at DCU

 If you receive a suspicious email

 - Do not reply, even if you recognise the sender as a well-known business or financial institution.
-If you have an account with this institution, contact them directly and ask them to verify the information included in the email.
+If you have an account with this institution, contact them directly and ask them to verify the email's information.

 - Do not click any links provided in these emails (or cut and paste them into a browser).
 This may download viruses to your computer, or at best, confirm your email address to phishers.